After two Grand Slams, former world number one, Simona Halep has announced her retirement from professional tennis.

 Thank you

-Don’t miss out on the best betting opportunities.
-Sign up today and get access to exclusive tips and top offers that can boost your betting game.
+Stay up to date with top betting opportunities.
+Sign up today to receive alerts on exclusive tips and offers that can boost your betting game.

-Don’t miss out on the best betting opportunities.
-Sign up today and get access to exclusive tips and top offers that can boost your betting game.
+Stay up to date with top betting opportunities.
+Sign up today to receive alerts on exclusive tips and offers that can boost your betting game.